wuciawe/wuciawe.github.io/_posts/2019-01-08-notes-on-reinforcement-learning-approximate-p1.md

 We call this method episodic semi-gradient one-step SARSA.

-To form control methods, we need to couple such actioin-value prediction methods with techniques for policy improvement and action selection.
+To form control methods, we need to couple such action-value prediction methods with techniques for policy improvement and action selection.

 $$